Sagnik220/CarPrice-Prediction-PyWebIO/README.md

 ## CarPrice-Prediction-PyWebIO

-A PyWebIO application, to predict price of used cars.Here we have used RandomForest as the backend model to predict/calculate the price of the car.Currently the application is hosted in heroku platform.
+A PyWebIO application, to predict price of used cars.Here we have used RandomForest Regressor Algorithm to predict/calculate the price of the car.Currently the application is hosted in heroku platform.

 ### Application Link:
 https://carpriceprediction-web.herokuapp.com/